Introduction

 ---|---|---|

-Functionality: tokenization, segmentation, lemmatization, PoS-tagging, normalization, syntax analysis, NER, format transformations |
+Functionality: tokenisation, segmentation, lemmatisation, PoS-tagging, normalisation, syntax analysis, NER, format transformations |

 Automatic construction and execution of several workflows, which include normalisation.